cxiang26/pointnet.mxnet/README.md

 # PointNet.mxnet
 This repo is implementation for PointNet(https://arxiv.org/abs/1612.00593) in mxnet.
 The model is in `pointnet.py` or `models/`.
+The implementation of this repo refers to this [code](https://github.com/fxia22/pointnet.pytorch)

 # Download data and running